Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### proxy_error_log

 Path for proxy port request error logs.

 The granularity of these logs is adjusted by the `log_level` property.

 **Default:** `logs/error.log`

 ### proxy_stream_access_log

-Path for tcp streams proxy port access logs.
-Set this value to `off` to disable logging proxy requests.
+Path for TCP streams proxy port access logs.

+Set to `off` to disable logging proxy requests.

 If this value is a relative path, it will be placed under the `prefix` location.